The New York Times says it didn’t part ways with editor over Biden ‘chills’ tweet

 But the Times denied on Sunday that there was a direct connection between Wolfe’s pro-Biden tweet and the end of her working relationship with the newspaper.

-“There’s a lot of inaccurate information circulating on Twitter,” a spokesperson told The Washington Post.
+“There’s a lot of inaccurate information circulating on Twitter,” spokeswoman Danielle Rhoades Ha told The Washington Post.
 “For privacy reasons we don’t get into the details of personnel matters, but we can say that we didn’t end someone’s employment over a single tweet.
 Out of respect for the individuals involved, we don’t plan to comment further.”
 (Wolfe could not be reached for comment.)

 The newspaper also clarified that Wolfe was not a full-time employee and did not have a contract with the publication, contrary to widespread reports, and instead worked on a more informal freelance basis.